 Embark on a medieval quest as you indulge in a feast fit for a king and watch a tournament unfold before your eyes.
 America’s longest-running dinner attraction transports audiences back to the 11th Century-style for a night of jousting, competition, feats of strength and skill, and magnificent showmanship.
 Come hungry and ready for a feast unlike any other.
 But don’t expect to use utensils.
 This is the 11th Century-style, after all!

 Medieval Times offers a boisterous, family-friendly experience inspired by an 11th-century feast and tournament.
-You’ll be served a 4-course banquet as you cheer for one of six knights competing in the joust and other tests of skill.What should be expected at a Medieval Times Dallas performance?
+You’ll be served a 4-course banquet as you cheer for one of six knights competing in the joust and other tests of skill.

 Prepare for 2 hours of adventure set in Medieval Spain.
-Highly trained knights will joust and show off their swordsmanship in hand-to-hand combat, along with displays of horsemanship and majestic falconry.How early should I arrive at Medieval Times?
+Highly trained knights will joust and show off their swordsmanship in hand-to-hand combat, along with displays of horsemanship and majestic falconry.

 The Castle doors will open 60 minutes prior to the showtime printed on your tickets.
 Many shows sell out, so it takes time to get everyone in efficiently and safely.
 Please Note: During the tournament, you will be seated only with guests booked under the same reservation.
-Groups booked under different reservations will be seated a 1 seat between each group to maintain social distancing.Is the show appropriate for all ages?
+Groups booked under different reservations will be seated a 1 seat between each group to maintain social distancing.

 It is!
 Children under the age of 3 are admitted free as long as they sit on adults’ laps and eat from their plate.
-If you prefer the child to have his or her own seat and meal then the child rate would apply.Is it true that we must eat with our hands?
+If you prefer the child to have his or her own seat and meal then the child rate would apply.

 Absolutely!
 Eating utensils were not used in the 11th century and the Medieval Times Dinner & Tournament takes you back!
-Please note: disposable silverware is available upon request.What is the dress code at Medieval Times in Dallas?
+Please note: disposable silverware is available upon request.

 Yes.
-Performers are available for pictures and autographs after the show in the Hall of Arms.Are cameras, audio, or video recording allowed at the show?
+Performers are available for pictures and autographs after the show in the Hall of Arms.

 Yes.
 Guests are welcome to take non-flash photos and videos and can share their Castle experiences online.

 Yes.
-For accessible seating, please make a note in the "Have Special Needs" section when making your reservation.Will strobe lights be used in the show?
+For accessible seating, please make a note in the "Have Special Needs" section when making your reservation.

-Yes, the show uses stroboscopic effects.What do they serve at Medieval Times Dallas?
+Yes, the show uses stroboscopic effects.

-Guests feast on garlic bread, tomato bisque soup, roasted chicken, sweet buttered corn, herb-basted potatoes, dessert of the Castle, coffee and two rounds of select non-alcoholic beverages.
-Adult guests can enjoy alcoholic refreshments from the full-service bar.
+Medieval Times Dallas menu includes garlic bread, tomato bisque soup, roasted chicken, sweet buttered corn, herb-basted potatoes, dessert of the Castle, coffee and two rounds of select non-alcoholic beverages.
+Adults can enjoy alcoholic refreshments from the full-service bar.
 Vegetarian and gluten-free meals are available upon request, simply let your server know when you are seated.
-Based on supply, an item from our feast may occasionally be substituted for a different item.Do they offer options for vegetarians or vegans?
+Based on supply, an item from the feast may occasionally be substituted for a different item.

 Yes.
 The vegan meal includes a generous serving of hummus with carrot and celery sticks, a main course featuring three-bean stew with fire-roasted tomato and brown rice, and a choice of fresh fruit or Italian ice for dessert.
 The vegetarian option includes all of these vegan dishes along with a side of warm pita bread.
 If you require a vegetarian or vegan meal, please let your server know when you are seated.
 (Menu options subject to change.)

 Yes, gluten-free meals that are available upon request include tomato bisque soup, hummus, carrot and celery sticks, and the main course of roasted chicken, sweet buttered corn and herb-basted potato, as well as a choice of fresh fruit or Italian ice for dessert.
 If you require a gluten-free meal, please let your server know when you are seated.
 (Menu options subject to change.)

 Medieval Times Dallas is centrally located on the West side of Interstate 35, between Oak Lawn Ave and Market Center Blvd.
 The Castle's address is 2021 N. Stemmons Fwy., Dallas, TX 75207.
-There are two entrances to the Castle’s parking lot for easy access in and out.Is parking available at Medieval Times Dallas?
+There are two entrances to the Castle’s parking lot for easy access in and out.

 Yes.
 Parking is ample and free.